List of motifs on banknotes: Sweden

 The official currency of Sweden is the Swedish krona (SEK).
 The motifs used are:

 Switzerland

 The official currency of Switzerland is the Swiss franc (CHF).
 The motifs used are:

 Republic of China (Taiwan)

 The official currency of Taiwan is the New Taiwan dollar (TWD).
 The motifs used are:

 Thailand

 The official currency of Thailand is the Thai Baht (THB).
 The motifs used are:

 Turkey

 The official currency of Turkey is the Turkish lira (TRY).
 The motifs used are:

 Ukraine

 The official currency of Ukraine is the Ukrainian hryvnia (UAH).
 The motifs used are:

 United Kingdom

 The currency of the UK is the pound sterling, represented by the symbol £.
 The Bank of England is the central bank, responsible for issuing currency.
 Banks in Scotland and Northern Ireland retain the right to issue their own notes, subject to retaining enough Bank of England notes in reserve to cover the issue.

-England
+England & Wales

 The official currency of England is the pound sterling (GBP).
 The motifs used are: